FalkoWiese/uacl_cpp/README.md

  - In practice, the UACL is a framework (or "toolkit") that helps you to create advanced OPC UA applications with minimal effort.
-Essentially, it takes care of some *technical* aspects so that you can concentrate on the *functional* aspects of your software application.
+Essentially, it takes care of some *technical* aspects so that you can concentrate on the *working* aspects of your software application.

  - Some very concise and easy to understand examples come along with the UACL, itself.

-**Intuitive platfrom driven API:**
+**Intuitive platform driven API:**
 All code from the Software Developers Kit is wrapped into some convenient namespaces and classes, and for sure, shared libraries.
 You can write your business code as usual, the only thing you've to do is to mark your business classes as so called **Remote Objects** via